nataberishvili/nataberishvili.github.io/README.md

 ![download (7)](https://user-images.githubusercontent.com/50959111/73115842-2c0cbd80-3efa-11ea-95f7-991569a2cfb2.png)

+For more details code can be found here [GitHub Flavored Markdown](https://github.com/nataberishvili/happiness_data_visualization_r).

 ### Exploratory Data Analysis - Medicare

 For this project I use Medicare Provider Utilization and Payment Data for more than 3,000 U.S. hospitals that receive Medicare paments.
 I explore and visualize data to make comparisons between the individual hospital-level charges and payments within local markets, and nationwide.